Battle of Shevardino: Casualties

-The French won the combat at a cost of 4,000 French and 6,000 Russian casualties.
+The French won the combat at a cost of 4,000 French and 6,000 Russian casualties, and 3 Russian cannons were captured.
 The estimates of 2,000 French casualties refer only to the fighting at the redoubt itself, and do not include Konovnitsyn's actions.
 Losses of 7,000 were suffered by the Russians in all actions, including the previous 2 days.

 Aftermath

 The unexpected French advance from the west and the fall of the Shevardino redoubt threw the Russian formation into disarray.
 Since the left flank of their defensive position had collapsed, Russian forces withdrew to the east, constructing a makeshift position centered around the village of Utitsa.
 The left flank of the Russian position was thus ripe for a flanking attack.
 The Battle of Borodino would begin two days later.